 The oldest town in Cabo Verde

-In short time this picturesque town at the mouth of 100 m deep canyon turned into a hub of Portuguese colonial business.
-Ribeira Grande was the main stopover site for Portuguese in their way to their African, South American and Asian colonies.
+In a short time this picturesque town at the mouth of 100 m deep canyon turned into a hub of Portuguese colonial business.
+Ribeira Grande was the main stopover site for the Portuguese in their way to their African, South American, and Asian colonies.
 This town served as a transfer point for slaves, nearby were cultivated new (for Europeans) plants from the other colonies.

 Town became very rich and from time to time was attacked by pirates, e.g. in 1585.